toolforge/admin/README.md

-Tool Labs Admin
+Toolforge Admin
 ===============

-Wikimedia Tool Labs landing page and general information.
+Wikimedia Toolforge landing page and general information.

 License
 -------
-Tool Labs Admin is licensed under the GPL 3.0 license and copyright 2016 Wikimedia Foundation and contributors.
+Toolforge Admin is licensed under the GPL 3.0 license and copyright 2017 Wikimedia Foundation and contributors.
 See the `LICENSE` file for more details.